token-ed/fe-code-challenge/README.md

 - Start the application with: `npm run start`
 - Webpack will start a local server on port 4000, if you have any process running under that port that could be easily overcome by setting a new port in `./fe-code-challenge/webpack.dev.config.ts`, line 86.
 - Also, please bare in mind that I'm using _node-sass_ package and it requires a download from GitHub, if you're sitting behind a proxy it might be problematic - in this case please follow the recommendations on the error logged in the terminal.
-- Any other error on starting the app, please let me know: *emiguel.dev@gmail.com*

 ## Motivation